Please read our full policy guidelines below for additional details of the types of language and behavior this covers.

 To find out more about our profanity policy, see the guidelines below.

-Make sure your listing follows these guidelines.
-If it doesn't, it may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.
+Make sure your listings and products follow these guidelines.
+If they don't, they may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.

 What are the guidelines?Allowed